 A First-Person Journey

 Don’t want to carry your camera or phone around taking pictures of everything?
 The Narrative Clip is the perfect solution.
 Attach it to the front of your shirt, and you can have high-definition videos and photos taken as you experience your journey.
 Since it’s connected to your smartphone, you can share everything with people in real-time, and everything is geotagged, so you know exactly where you were when that special unexpected moment happened.

 It’s only natural to want to take photos of your trip, so you can remember, and show others a little something of the great experiences you’ve had.
 While a smartphone can be adequate enough for most purposes, for really great shots, you need a good camera.
 Unfortunately, good cameras with all the proper attachments can be a little bulky.

 Enter the Olloclip 4-in-1 lens.
 This simple device slips right over the camera on your phone.
 It contains different lenses, including wide-angle, fish-eye, and two more macro lenses at 10x and 15x.
 Now, your smartphone camera can take pictures like a professional camera, with more versatility than ever.

 Just make sure you buy the right model for your phone – different phones fit different clips, and the Olloclip is currently only available for iPads, various iPhones, and models of Samsung’s Galaxy S.

 Send Pictures Home Instantly

-Laura O’Donnell writes smart content on behalf of the digital photo frame experts at Nixplay.
+Laura O’Donnell writes smart content on behalf of the digital photo frame experts at Assignyourriter in the UK.
 As an avid writer and learner, she loves to use her skills for engaging others in important topics in creative and effective ways.
 When she is not working, she loves meeting new people, traveling, and bringing her Pinterest dreams to life.
-Find her on.
+Find her on LinkedIn.